Datapath-org/Deepscholar/README.md

 </br>

 ### Description
-We provide people in academia with a way to stay up to date on advances in science without it being tedious; we aim to make it interactive and dynamic.
-Our app will show you a summary of current academic articles, and little by little we will get to know you so we can recommend what you are really interested in.
+People in academia are provided with a way to stay up to date with scientific advances without the process becoming tedious.
+An interactive and dynamic experience is intended to be created through our app.
+Summaries of current academic articles are presented, and users’ interests are gradually identified so that more personalized recommendations can be offered.
 </br>

 ### Methodology
 To develop the project, a process was carried out in which different requirements were established so that DataPath could be successfully developed.